 You will need much more vegetable stock in place of miso paste since its use is as a soup base.
 Use vegetable stock in place of the water or broth needed for the soup in a 1:1 ratio.

-The fish sauce also works well as a substitute for miso.
+The fish sauce also works well as a miso paste replacement.
 It adds saltiness, sweetness, and a meaty, umami flavor to any dish.
 Where you’ll notice the taste difference is in the fishiness that is present.

 Miso paste does not offer a fishy taste since it’s created out of grains and soybeans.
 On the other hand, fish sauce brands use salted anchovies, which provide a bold and noticeable flavor.
 Suppliers also use other fish to create this sauce.
 When making fish sauce, the fish are generally fermented for a few years first.